 4. Limit Work Hours

 Depending on your role within an organization, it may be possible to limit hours worked.
-This can be achieved through clever time-management skills which creates space in your work schedule.
+This can be achieved through clever time-management skills, which create space in your work schedule.

 When a clear mind is applied to an ever-increasing workload, it is easier to complete outstanding tasks.
 This gives you more free time.